- A. Moving resource blocks within the same Terraform state, for example to a child module.

 [[], [1], []]

-This way each of the sublists is its own object, rather than being a reference to the same list, because we force Python to evaluate []
+This way each of the sublists is its own object, rather than being a reference to the same list, because we force Python to evaluate [] 3 times instead of only once.

 Regular expressions with optional starting or ending groups